-If you received a Notice to Appear, it means that the United States government is taking the first steps to order your removal from the country.
+What is a Notice to Appear?
+If you have received one of these letters, it means that the United States government is taking the first steps to order your removal from the country.
 While you are certainly not alone — The New York Times reports that more than 250,000 people were deported from the United States in 2017 — receiving a Notice to Appear is stressful and intimidating.

 It is crucial that you have a basic understanding of the process so that you know what to expect and how to respond.
-Here, our experienced Los Angeles deportation defense lawyer explains what happens after you receive a Notice to Appear.
+Here, our experienced Los Angeles deportation defense lawyer and NTA immigration expert, explains what happens after you receive a Notice to Appear.

 Never Ignore a Notice to Appear (NTA)

-Perhaps the biggest mistake you can make is ignoring a Notice to Appear.
+I am asked quite often, what will happen if people ignore the Notice to Appear?
+This is perhaps the biggest mistake you can make, ignoring a Notice to Appear.
 If you fail to take action, the government can — and probably will — ask the judge to enter a removal order against you.
 In that situation, the only thing the government needs to prove to obtain a removal order is that you actually received the Notice to Appear.

-If you already failed to appear, you need to contact a Los Angeles immigration attorney right away.
+If you already failed to appear, you need to contact a qualified immigration attorney near you right away.
 You may still have legal options available — potentially including filing a Motion to Reopen.
 However, you need to be very careful regarding how you proceed in this manner.
 Please do not take any action without first speaking to an immigration lawyer.
+If you live in the Los Angeles area don’t hesitate to reach out to us here at Goldstein Immigration Lawyers.
+213-262-2000.

 The ‘Master Calendar’ Hearing Comes First